gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 FAIL!
 Fizz != FizzBuzz
 ```

 Thats an interesting output, its because the code returns first by checking divisibility by 3 and because 15 is divisible by 3 we return 'Fizz'.
-No matter though, its still a failure, onto [Green phase](#fizzbuzz-green-7).
+No matter though, its still a failure, onto [>>> **Green phase**](#fizzbuzz-green-7).

 ###  <a name="green"></a>GREEN: Writing just enough code